aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Offline versus Online Planning

 As can be evinced, there are two ways in which the `plan()` function can be used.
-One way is analogous to what Hector Levesque calls "offline execution" in his book "Programming Cognitive Robots" (which we mentioned at the end of the previous chapter @chapterFourCognitiveRobots), and the other is analogous to what he calls "online execution".
+One way is analogous to what Hector Levesque calls "offline execution" in his book "Programming Cognitive Robots" @programmingCognitiveRobots (which we mentioned in @chapterFourCognitiveRobots), and the other is analogous to what he calls "online execution".

-In offline execution all of the steps of the plan (the whole plan) are computed in advance, whereas in online execution only one step (the next) is computed at a time.
+In offline execution, all of the steps of the plan (the whole plan) are computed in advance, whereas in online execution only one step (the next) is computed at a time.
 Actually, in our case, more than one step is computed even in online mode, but the computation stops as soon as the maximum tolerated duration is reached (the duration of the sequenced actions, not of the time taken to compute them).

-In our prototype, offline execution is mostly intended for debugging purposes, to test whether a plan can be successfully computed; while online execution is useful to graphically simulate the interaction between agents.
+In our prototype, offline execution is mostly intended for debugging purposes, to test whether a plan can be successfully computed, while online execution is useful to graphically simulate the interaction between agents.

 === The Main Loop

-The kind of graphical simulations we have tried out involve a 2D world, where the individuals that have an x and a y coordinate as properties are displayed as colored points on a 2D Cartesian graph (we use Matplotlib to plot the graphs).
+The kind of graphical simulations we have tried out involve a 2D world, where the individuals that have an x and a y coordinate as properties are displayed as colored points on a 2D Cartesian graph (we use the Matplotlib Python library to plot the graphs).

 Before the simulation starts, "time is frozen".
 As soon as the simulation starts, the individuals in the World Model that have been given orders start behaving accordingly.

 There is a main loop with a fixed frequency (with a duration of some hundreds of milliseconds $N$) that recomputes the partial strategies (plans) for each individual that was given an order.

+The choice of $N$ (the _period_ of the loop) determines the frequency with which the graphics are updated, decreasing $N$ means increasing the frame rate of the simulation; for instance, setting $N$ to 100 milliseconds (0.1 seconds) means the frame rate will be $frac(1, 0.1) = 10$ Frames Per Second (FPS).

 Each partial plan should not exceed in duration the period $N$ of the loop.
 After the partial plans are computed, they are executed, the graphics are updated, and the loop waits for $N$ milliseconds before proceeding to the next iteration.

 #pagebreak()

-The main loop is approximately described by the following piece of pseudo-code:
+The main loop is approximately described by the following pseudo-code:

 ```
 while true: